stochastichypersonics/stochastichypersonics.github.io/research.md

 <span style="font-size: larger;"><strong>Hypersonic boundary layer transition</strong></span>

 <div class="column" markdown="1" style="text-align: justify;">
-Hypersonic transition is a multiphysics phenomenon that impacts wall heat transfer and skin friction, increasing the drag of the vehicle
+Hypersonic transition is a multiphysics phenomenon that impacts wall heat transfer and skin friction, increasing the drag of the vehicle. its prediction is a challenging phenomenon dominated by intrinsic uncertainty due to its multiphysics and chaotic nature which complicate the appropriate definition of the boundary layer.
+Uncertainty in transition location leads to diminishing vehicle performance, primarily because of the additional weight of thermal protection.
+High-temperature effects, body geometry and surface roughness, and overall environment are the general factors that have a great impact on transition location.
+The current research project is broadly focused on developing a stochastic framework that allows us to improve our understanding of transition predictions in hypersonic boundary layers.
+The ultimate goal is to understand how wind tunnel tests can inform and improve in-flight probabilistic transition predictions.
 </div>

 <div class="column" markdown="1">